31 Creative Autumn Garden Ideas for a Cosy Outdoor Space

 15. Snuggle up with outdoor throw blankets

 Keep warm outside during chilly evenings by providing soft outdoor throw blankets for you and your guests.
 They add both comfort and style to your garden seating setup.
 Whether it’s a formal outdoor dining setor casual sofa set, your outdoor dining table and chairs or benches will benefit from some blankets to keep everyone comfortable.
+Adding a cosy blanket is great for chilly days when you still want to snuggle up outdoors and enjoy a fresh, crisp autumnal day.

-16. Enjoy a warm drink at a firepit bar
+16. Enjoy a warm drink at a Firepit Bar

 Kalama 6 Seat Rope Teak Firepit Bar Set in Latte - £3,849